Invogue01/codeBusters-gig/README.md

 - cd into new directory
 - download JSON packages by entering `npm i`
 - create a dotenv file
-- enter `npm start` to begin the server
+- enter `npm run dev` to begin the server
-- run application on localhost:5000 in the browser
+- run application on localhost:5000 in the browser or use the heroku link

 ## Usage